Budweiser Frogs: Controversy

-Much like the Joe Camel controversy around the time of the frogs' popularity, a 1996 study showed that children often recognized the Budweiser frogs as much as other ad icons like Ronald McDonald and Tony the Tiger, as well as other cartoon characters like Bugs Bunny.
+Much like the Joe Camel controversy around the time of the frogs' popularity, a 1996 study showed that more children recognized the Budweiser frogs, which they correctly associated with beer, than other mascot characters such as Ronald McDonald, Smokey Bear, and Tony the Tiger; only Bugs Bunny did slightly better.
 Many have speculated that Budweiser's frogs were targeting younger people to their alcoholic products.
-Anheuser-Busch denied this, but because of such findings, Budweiser eventually slowed down the ad campaign in the years ahead, and by 2000 the frogs were discontinued and replaced by lizards, which appealed to an older audience than the frogs did.
-However, the frogs and lizards were in some of the same commercials.
+Anheuser-Busch denied this, but because of such findings, Budweiser eventually slowed down the ad campaign in the following years, and by 2000, the frogs were replaced by two chameleons named Louie and Frankie, who appealed to an older audience than they did.
+However, the frogs and chameleons were in some of the same commercials.